SpecFlowOSS/SpecFlowWiki/Setup-SpecFlow-Projects.md

 _Editor note: We recommend reading this documentation entry at [[http://www.specflow.org/documentation/Setup-SpecFlow-Projects]].
 We use the GitHub wiki for authoring the documentation pages._

-The SpecFlow tests are usually placed into one or more separate project in your solution: these are referred to as "SpecFlow projects".

 The [[Getting Started guide|http://go.specflow.org/getting-started]] provides a basic introduction to SpecFlow, including installing SpecFlow and setting up your first project.
 This page covers the available options in greater depth.

+## Solution Structure
+SpecFlow tests are usually placed in one or more separate project in the solution.
+These are referred to as the "SpecFlow projects".

 ## Step-by-Step Guide to Setting Up SpecFlow Projects Using NuGet